Lee Oliver reviews a study that suggests caffeine does not boost short-term performance

 The results from this experiment suggest that the most likely cause of caffeine's ergogenic effect in endurance events is that it does stimulate catecholamine release.
 This was borne out by the significant increase in the exercise heart rate found in this experiment because catecholamines accelerate the depolarisation of the sinus node and cause the heart to beat faster.

-The increase in the warm-up and recovery heart rates in this experiment was not significant, though they were clearly elevated during the caffeine trial.
+The increase in the warm-up and recovery heart rates in this experiment was not significant, though they were elevated during the caffeine trial.
 The greater increase in heart rates during the exercise may have been caused by additional catecholamine release stimulated by physical performance.

 This experiment suggests that there is no benefit in using caffeine as an ergogenic aid in short-term, high-intensity exercise.
-In addition, the changes in heart rates during the experiment, together with some of the comments from the students about how they actually felt (ranging from "profoundly sick" to "weird") did show that caffeine is a very potent drug even when only a moderate dose (5mg/kg) is taken.
+Also, the changes in heart rates during the experiment, together with some of the comments from the students about how they felt (ranging from "profoundly sick" to "weird") did show that caffeine is a very potent drug even when only a moderate dose (5mg/kg) is taken.
 This dosage would result in urinary caffeine levels below the limit set by the International Olympic Committee for competition.
 The unpleasant side effects might cause even endurance athletes to have second thoughts about using caffeine.

 This article first appeared in: